-- DoORIS&BC controls whether the backup process is successfully completed as follows: - A DoORIS&BC employee decides on information systems to be checked, restores a backup and checks the functioning of the hardware and software systems; - then the Employee named above asks the Administrators for the results of the backup for the information systems selected for a given period of time, which is selected randomly by the DoORIS&BC employee; - The DoORIS&BC employee who performed the audit shall draw up a report on the audit of backup procedures;

-At least once a year, is restored and the backup procedure is checked for proper functioning.

-7.24.
-Checking that separate power generators for the primary trading facilities complex and the back-up office are available and maintained to supply power for critical processes of the Exchange for the entire duration of the Exchange's primary software and hardware facilities recovery.

-- In the data centre buildings, diesel generator sets (hereinafter referred to as DGsets) are installed in separate rooms.
+- DoORIS&BC controls whether the backup process is successfully completed as follows: - A DoORIS&BC employee decides on information systems to be checked, restores a backup and checks the functioning of the hardware and software systems; - then the Employee named above asks the Administrators for the results of the backup for the information systems selected for a given period of time, which is selected randomly by the DoORIS&BC employee; - The DoORIS&BC employee who performed the audit shall draw up a report on the audit of backup procedures; - At least once a year, is restored and the backup procedure is checked for proper functioning. - 7.29.
+Checking that separate power generators for the primary suite of critical software and hardware tools and the back-up office are available and maintained to supply power for critical processes of the Exchange for the entire duration of the Exchange's primary suite of software and hardware tools recovery. - In the data centre buildings, diesel generator sets (hereinafter referred to as DGsets) are installed in separate rooms.
 Weekly, twice-monthly and annual maintenance procedures are carried out in accordance with the manufacturers' requirements; - During the weekly maintenance, all DGsets are run without load.
 Technical parameters are checked according to the standard programme; - During the twice-monthly maintenance, all DGsets are run without load.
 Technical parameters are checked according to the advanced programme using vendor's technical means; - During the annual maintenance, all DGsets are run with a test load (external load device connected).
-Consumables (oil, filters, antifreeze, etc.) are replaced, technical parameters are checked according to an extra programme using the technical means of DGset vendor.
+Consumables (oil, filters, antifreeze, etc.) are replaced, technical parameters are checked according to an extra programme using the technical means of DGset vendor

-7.25.
-Creating and maintaining the technical tooling of the back-up office at the level necessary to ensure the resumption of Exchange's critical processes and possibility of commencing the works for migrating the critical processes of the Exchange carried out using the trading means from the primary complex of trading means to the back-up office in the manner and within the period established by the Exchange.

-- As part of the annual testing procedure, employees test equipment in a back-up office; - If any irregularities are detected, the problems identified are reported to the employee responsible for business continuity; - Based on problem analysis, action plans are developed to address the problems identified.

-7.26.
-Activities ensuring the possibility of provision of services necessary for operation of the primary complex of trading means and the back-up office by at least two independent suppliers of telecommunication services.
+- 7.30.
+Creating and maintaining the technical tooling of the back-up office at the level necessary to ensure the resumption of Exchange's critical processes and possibility of commencing the works for migrating the critical processes of the Exchange carried out using the primary suite of software and hardware tools from the primary suite of software and hardware tools to the back-up office in the manner and within the period established by the Exchange. - As part of the annual testing procedure, employees test equipment in a back-up office; - If any irregularities are detected, the problems identified are reported to the employee responsible for business continuity; - Based on problem analysis, action plans are developed to address the problems identified. - 7.31.
+Carrying out activities to enable delivery of services necessary for operation of the primary suite of critical software and hardware tools and the back-up office by at least two independent telecommunication service providers.

-The Exchange makes arrangements ensuring that at least two independent telecommunication service suppliers provide services necessary for the operation of the primary complex of trading means and the back-up office.
-Arrangements to ensure that the services necessary for the operation of the primary trading facilities and the back-up office can be provided include:
+The Exchange takes measures to ensure that independent telecommunication service providers can provide the services required for the operation of the primary suite of critical software and hardware and back-up office.
+Arrangements to ensure that the services necessary for the operation of the primary suite of critical software and hardware tools and the back-up office can be provided include:

-- regular study of the market of the telecommunication services; - quality assessment on existing telecommunication service providers; - Introducing supplier accreditation procedures for access to trading facilities by telecommunication operators; - maintaining several valid contracts with at least two telecommunication service providers, for the back-up office and the back-up data centre.
+- regular study of the market of the telecommunication services; - quality assessment on existing telecommunication service providers; - Introducing supplier accreditation procedures for access to trading facilities by telecommunication operators; - maintaining several valid contracts with at least two telecommunication service providers, for the back-up office and the back-up data centre. - 7.32.

-7.27.
 Keeping the back-up office at the level that ensures the possibility of functioning of all critical processes of the Exchange and maintaining such processes for at least one month from the emergency event occurrence